jupyterlab/jupyterlab/docs/adding_content.md

 As an example: Add a leaflet viewer plugin for geoJSON files.

 - Go to npm: search for [leaflet](https://www.npmjs.com/package/leaflet) (success!).
-- Go to `jupyterlab` top level source directory: `npm install --save leaflet`.
+- Go to `jupyterlab` top level source directory: `jlpm add leaflet`.
 This adds the file to the `dependencies` in `package.json`.
-- Install the `tsd` node package globally, in order to fetch typings
-files: `npm install -g tsd`.
-- Try to install the typings files from the top level source directory:
-`tsd install leaflet`. (success!)
+- Next we see if there is a typing declaration for leaflet:
+`jlpm add --dev @types/leaflet`.
+Success!
 - If there are no typings, we must create our own.
 An example typings file that exports functions is [ansi_up](https://github.com/jupyterlab/jupyterlab/blob/master/packages/rendermime/typings/ansi_up/ansi_up.d.ts).
 An example with a class is [xterm](https://github.com/jupyterlab/jupyterlab/blob/master/packages/terminal/typings/xterm/xterm.d.ts).
 - Add a reference to the new library in `src/typings.d.ts`.
 - Create a folder in `src` for the plugin.